 As a result of new regulations, the Department is proposing modifications to the current operating permit that may require the permittee to increase monitoring.
-The Department has considered the eight (8) criteria presented in subsection 644.145 RSMo to evaluate the cost associated with the new permit requirements.
+The Department identified the actions for which cost analysis for compliance is required under Section 644.145 RSMo.